The Dangers of Price Transparency When Trying To Use A Customer Value Pricing Strategy 👑

 - The internet promotes rational shopping.
 Customers are smarter and less likely to fall prey to attractive marketing schemes.
 Rather than playing to the senses and making things visually appealing, brands have to market smarter.

-Bottomline – Customer Value Pricing Strategy
+Bottomline – Creating Customer Value for Target Customers as a Pricing Strategy

 In conclusion, pricing strategies are complex.
 For your strategy to be a success, you need to consider all challenges possible.
 For a customer value pricing strategy, it’s important not to neglect the impact of the internet and price transparency.
 But not to worry, a competent pricing team can help you navigate through all of these potential hurdles.